irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Tag_Team.png)  |

 ### Changes Summary
 Removed LOS (line of sight) requirement to the target.
 Increased amount that the timer is increased by per kill, to keep the effect going for longer easier.
-Increased max possible damage absorption, and reduced required amount of kills to get it, to imrpove survivability.
+Increased max possible damage absorption, and reduced required amount of kills to get it, to improve survivability.
 This deck's main issue is how expensive it is to run well (skill points wise), even though it does work pretty well when it's set up, so not that many changes were needed.

 ### Build(s) to try